OKTW-Network/en/_posts/wiki/1970-01-01-custom-blocks.markdown

 <img class="recipe-photo" src="{{ "/assets/img/wiki/elevator/recipe.png" | relative_url }}">

-### Use
+### Usage

 Move faster between two elevator

 ### Features

-When elevator(at least 2) place in vertical , sneak can move down , jump can move up.
+When elevator(at least 2) place in vertical, sneak to move down, jump to move up.

 ### Other

-Elevator will not work when elveator to elveator distance more than 16.
+Elevator will not work when the distance of two elveators is more than 16.